ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Methodology

-\paragraph{Computational cost.} The wall-clock time of a single evolutionary run depends heavily on the problem complexity, specifically the cost of each \texttt{improve} call.
-For hexagon packing, where the inner optimization is a moderate-dimensional constrained problem ($3n$ variables), one full run takes approximately 10 hours on a single machine.
-The second autocorrelation inequality is considerably more expensive: each \texttt{improve} call performs high-dimensional L-BFGS optimization over step functions with up to tens of thousands of parameters, resulting in runs of approximately 40 hours.
+\paragraph{Computational cost.} The wall-clock time of a single evolutionary run is dominated by the cost of each \texttt{improve} call.
+For hexagon packing, where the inner optimization is a moderate-dimensional constrained problem ($3n$ variables), a full run takes roughly 10 hours on a single machine.
+The second autocorrelation inequality is considerably more expensive: each \texttt{improve} call performs high-dimensional L-BFGS optimization over step functions with up to tens of thousands of parameters, giving runs of roughly 40 hours.